privacybydesign/irmamobile/fastlane/README.md

 For _fastlane_ installation instructions, see [Installing _fastlane_](https://docs.fastlane.tools/#installing-fastlane)

 # Apple provisioning profiles
-All actions that make iOS app builds require an app provisioning profile and the corresponding PKCS#12 certificate bundle.
+The `ios_build_app` action needs the app's provisioning profile and the corresponding PKCS#12 certificate bundle.
 Therefore, these actions require the parameters `provisioning_profile_path`, `certificate_path` and `certificate_password`.

 Below we describe how to generate these assets.
 This can only be done by users with the 'Admin' role or